 - As of 2025, low-income undocumented pregnant women and children will be eligible for Medicaid

-As of early 2021, enrollment in Colorado Medicaid and CHIP had reached more than 1.5 million people — a 93% increase since the end of 2013.
-This increase was driven largely by the state’s decision to expand coverage for adults without dependent children, as well as the COVID pandemic that resulted in widespread job/income losses.
+As of early 2023, enrollment in Colorado Medicaid and CHIP had reached more than 1.7 million people — a 118% increase since the end of 2013.
+This increase was driven largely by the state’s decision to expand coverage for adults without dependent children, as well as the COVID pandemic and the associated continuous coverage rules for Medicaid, described below.

 Who is eligible for Medicaid in Colorado?

 - Children up to age 18: Up to 147% of FPL to qualify for Medicaid

 - Children up to age 18 who aren’t eligible for Medicaid can qualify for Child Health Plan Plus (CHP+; Colorado’s CHIP coverage) with household income up to 265% of FPL.

 - Coverage is available to lawfully-present immigrant children.
 As of 2025, income-eligible children who are undocumented immigrants will also be eligible for Medicaid/CHP+.

 - Pregnant women: Up to 200% of FPL to qualify for Medicaid.
 Coverage for pregnant women continues for a year after the birth

 - Pregnant women who don’t qualify for Medicaid can qualify for CHP+ with family income up to 265% of FPL